comet-ml/ez-mcp-toolbox/README.md

 - `--prompt PROMPT` - The prompt to use for optimization
 - `--dataset DATASET` - Name of the dataset to optimize on
 - `--metric METRIC` - Name of the metric(s) to use for optimization (comma-separated for multiple)
-- `--metrics-file METRICS_FILE` - Path to a Python file containing metric function definitions.
-The metric must be a Python function that takes (dataset_item, llm_output) as parameters.
-Required for optimizer.

 #### Optional Arguments

+- `--metrics-file METRICS_FILE` - Path to a Python file containing metric definitions.
+If not provided, metrics will be loaded from `opik.evaluation.metrics`.
+If a metric name exists in both, the metrics file takes precedence.
+Metrics can be either class metrics (with `score()` method) or function metrics (taking `dataset_item, output` where `output` is the LLM output and `reference` can be accessed from `dataset_item`).
 - `--experiment-name EXPERIMENT_NAME` - Name for the optimization experiment (default: ez-mcp-optimization)
 - `--opik {local,hosted,disabled}` - Opik tracing mode (default: hosted)
 - `--debug` - Enable debug output
 - `--input INPUT` - Input field name in the dataset (default: input)
 - `--output OUTPUT` - Output field mapping.
 Accepts 'REFERENCE=FIELD', 'REFERENCE:FIELD', or just 'FIELD'.
-If only FIELD is provided, it will be used as the ChatPrompt user field. (default: reference=answer)
+If only FIELD is provided, it will be used as the ChatPrompt user field. (default: reference=answer). **Required only for class metrics** with a `score()` method.
+Function metrics don't need this parameter as they receive the full dataset item.
 - `--list-metrics` - List all available metrics and exit
 - `--model MODEL` - LLM model to use for optimization (default: gpt-3.5-turbo)
 - `--model-parameters MODEL_PARAMETERS` - JSON string of additional keyword arguments to pass to the LLM model (e.g., '{"temperature": 0.7, "max_tokens": 1000}')